dof-dss/public-cloud-manual/README.md

+# Digital Shared Services Developer Docs

-# Technical Documentation
+## Technical Documentation

-This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.
+This project uses the [DSS Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a NICS Digital Shared Services style.
+It is based on the GOV.UK Tech Docs Template with a modified tech-docs-gem to implement the required style changes.

-You’re welcome to use the template even if your service isn’t considered part of GOV.UK, but your site or service must not:

-- identify itself as being part of GOV.UK
-- use the crown or GOV.UK logotype in the header
-- use the GDS Transport typeface
-- suggest that it’s an official UK government website if it’s not

-👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].
+👉 To find out more about setting up and managing content for a website using this template, see the  [GOV.UK Tech Docs Template documentation][tdt-docs].

 ## Before you start